Associate Professor of Technical Communication Practice

-Elisabeth leads a long-standing community outreach partnership with the Accelerated Charter Elementary School (ACES) and has designed ATLAS, a service-learning collective for EIS.
+Elisabeth leads a long-standing outreach partnership with The Accelerated Schools and built ATLAS, a community engaged learning project focused on social impact.
 She is a frequent faculty contributor to Viterbi K-12 STEM Center programs.

-With a robust mentorship track record spanning two decades, Elisabeth mentors start up teams in the USC and Viterbi entrepreneurial ecosystem and engages with industry to accelerate student pathways to professional purpose and achievement.
-She has initiated two programs, DREAM and “A Board of Trustees for every Student” to provide mentorship at scale across Viterbi.
+With a robust mentorship track record spanning two decades, Elisabeth mentors start up teams in the USC and Viterbi entrepreneurial ecosystem, student organizations, and alumni to accelerate pathways to professional purpose and achievement.
+She has initiated two programs, DREAM industry mentors and “A Board of Trustees for every Student” to provide mentorship at scale across Viterbi.

 Elisabeth has been teaching in the Viterbi School since 1999 and was previously an instructor at Harvey Mudd College.
 She holds degrees from the University of Virginia and Claremont Graduate University.

 - 2023 USC General Education USC General Education Writing Award

 - 2019 Viterbi School of Engineering Dean's Award for Innovation in Teaching and Education